 Your bio is the first thing a visitor sees on your profile, just like meeting someone for the first time.
 So why take a chance?
+This post will help you to describe yourself on social media with examples and best ideas.

 It is indeed difficult to put together a string of words that convey your personality, uniqueness, professionalism and everything that makes you, YOU.
-Being concise, original and focused is the key to crafting the perfect first impression for potential followers, audience or customers with your bio.
+Being concise, original and focused is the key to crafting the perfect first impression for potential followers, audience or customers with your social media bio.

 - What you do for a living